-Safari structure: The Rainforests and Reefs commences in Kigali, the capital of Rwanda.
-It is a component of our main programme of safaris.
+Safari structure: An overland trip to safari in the Masai Mara and the Serengeti, to trek in the Virungas to view the endangered mountain gorillas, finishing on the palm fringed white sand beaches of Zanzibar, the spice island.
+The Wildlife and Spice Island Safari is a component of our main programme of safaris.
 Along the way you will meet travellers who may be doing longer or shorter components of this program.
-We finish on the Tanzanian coast, our last days being spent on the palm fringed white beaches of Zanzibar.
-If you wish to spend a few extra days on Zanzibar to relax after your safari we can extend your cottage bookings for you on the island.
+If you wish to spend a few extra days on Zanzibar we can extend your cottage bookings for you.